lumynou5/github-release-action/README.md

   The release date.

 ## Outputs
-The outputs include all the arguments of templates and the following items in addition.
+The outputs include all the parameters of templates and the following items in addition.
 - `tag`
   The name of the Git tag.
 - `major-tag`